Basim Khan, Executive Director

 Nyrma Hernandez, Director of Development

-Nyrma Hernandez, MSW joined Neighborhood Health in 1999 when the organization’s annual budget was $800,000.
-Contributing her extensive experience and skills in program and fund development, she has helped grow Neighborhood Health’s grants and donations budget to over $6 million annually.
+Nyrma Hernandez joined Neighborhood Health in 1999 when the organization was in its third year with an annual budget of $800,000.
 In her position as Development Director, she is responsible for grants development and fundraising.
-Ms. Hernandez’s experience in the nonprofit health care field includes ten years as Executive Director of the Epilepsy Foundation of Puerto Rico, where she designed, secured funding and managed health care services and developed a highly visible marketing program.
+Contributing her extensive experience and skills in program and fund development, she has helped grow Neighborhood Health’s grants and donations budget to over $18 million in 2022.
+Ms. Hernandez’s experience in the nonprofit health care field includes ten years as Executive Director of the Epilepsy Foundation of Puerto Rico, where she designed, secured funding, and managed health care services and developed a highly visible marketing program.
 Ms. Hernandez spent fourteen years as the Deputy Executive Vice President of the national Epilepsy Foundation of America where she was responsible for strategic planning and for program and fund development.
 She served as a member of the National Epilepsy Commission for two years and served six years as an advisory member of the National Institute of Neurological Disorders and Stroke at NIH appointed by the Secretary of Health and Human Services.
-Ms. Hernandez was granted the International Award for Epilepsy and Its Social Consequences in 1992 for her contributions to the field.
-She also served eight years as a member of the National Board of the Accreditation Council on Developmental Disabilities.
-Ms. Hernandez has a Master’s Degree in Social Work and has done post graduate work in national health policy, nonprofit management, and fund development.
+Ms. Hernandez was granted the International Award for Epilepsy and Its Social Consequences for her many contributions to the field.
+She also served eight years as a volunteer member of the Accreditation Council National Board.
+Ms. Hernandez has a master’s degree in Social Work and has done extensive post graduate work in national health policy, nonprofit management, and fund development.
 Ms. Hernandez is fluent in Spanish.

 Courtney Riggle-van Schagen, MSW, LCSW is Neighborhood Health’s Director of Behavioral Health and Family Services and a Behavioral Health Counselor.
 She joined Neighborhood Health as a Behavioral Health Counselor in 2006 after earning her Master’s of Social Work from the University of Maryland, Baltimore with a specialty in Clinical Mental Health.
 She has served as the Director of Behavioral Health and Family Services since 2012.
 She holds a Bachelor’s of Science from Northwestern University in Human Development and Psychological Services and has completed internships with the Fairfax County Juvenile and Domestic Court, Children’s Memorial Hospital in Chicago and Children’s National Medical Center in Washington DC.
 Ms. Riggle-van Schagen’s area of specialty is in working with the Latino community and she has been privileged to work closely with families from all over Central and South America during her tenure with Neighborhood Health.
 Ms. Riggle-van Schagen is bilingual in English and Spanish.